-This greeting card line improves mental health through Trademarked terminologies that continually encourage the nurturing of each other resulting in more connectedness that helps both adults and children to reach their full potential.
-The cards provide equal opportunity to all children and adults in all types of families to find the appropriate greeting card as now we shifted the focus away from just names, titles (i.e., mother/mom,father/dad), and status (i.e., like, step, stepped up, or bonus) and focus on these terminologies of nurturing
+This greeting card line improves mental health by encouraging the nurturing of each other whether in a traditional relationship/family or modern, non-traditional relationship/family.
+The cards provide equal opportunity to all children and adults in all types of families to find the appropriate greeting card as now we shifted the focus away from just traditional names, titles (i.e., mother/mom, father/dad), and status (i.e., like, step, stepped up, or bonus) and focus on our action terminologies of nurturing.

 This line of greeting cards was field tested in Stoneman Douglas High school’s associated middle school and met with resounding praise from children and adults in all types of families and interpersonal relationship structures.
 We thank the school’s principal and PTA for approving this field testing and recognize the students and families in the MSD High School zone.